onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The meta solution to all of our problems is an incentive architecture for truth to reliably bubble up to the top Ruthlessly incentivising truth

-we need to optimize the means of production and steer the desires of consumption - but not through legislation but through cultural regulation (not wokery) - what we will seize is the means of enculturation
+we need to optimize the means of production and steer the desires of consumption - but not through legislation but through cultural regulation (not wokery) - what we will seize is the memes of enculturation

 we need to recognize culture for what it is - the next substrate of evolution - the ether that binds us